PhillHenry/ZIO_Maven_TestFailures_Demo/README.md

 # Running

-1. See the test classes `Test1Spec` and  `Test2Spec`.
-The first passes, the second fail.
+1. Note that the test `FailingZIOTest` fails.
 1. Build this project with `mvn clean install`
 1. Note that both tests run but the latter outputs:
 ```